-The General Data Protection Regulation (GDPR) is Europe's new framework for data protection and privacy laws.
-It came into effect on 25 May 2018 across all European Union member countries, including the UK.
+The General Data Protection Regulation (GDPR) is Europe's framework for data protection and privacy laws.
+It came into effect on 25 May 2018 across all European Union member countries.

 What information does the GDPR apply to?